MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 ## To work with sales invoice discounts and service charges
 When you use invoice discounts, the size of the invoice amount determines the size of the discount that is granted.

-In the **Cust.
+On the **Cust.
 Invoice Discounts** page, you can also add a service charge to invoices over a certain amount.

 Before you can use invoice discounts with sales, you must enter certain information in the program.
 You must decide: